Yogic Meditation

 Samadhi Without Seed

 Another description used in the Yoga Sutras for the end state of Yoga is Samadhi without seed.
-Samadhi is a somewhat generic term for “meditative absorption” used in the eastern traditions.
+Samadhi is a somewhat generic term for “meditative absorption” used in eastern traditions.
 Although the term is often used as a stand-alone description of “the stilled mind,” it is also sometimes further classified into “types of samadhi.”
 This has the tendency to lead to (seemingly overly) esoteric descriptions of meditative states, both in the Hindu and Buddhist traditions.
 In the Yoga Sutras, scholars identify seven total types of samdhi spoken of by Patanjali.
 Some of these types of meditative experiences contain “seeds,” or external references to prakrti in the mind.
 An example of samadhi with seed would be an intense focus on an object leading to a state in which only “the object itself shines forth” (i.e. it is the pure and unmixed object of awareness).
 An analogy used in the Sutras for this state is a transparent jewel which reflects only what is placed before it.
 This meditative state still has reference to something external to consciousness itself.
 In the final state of samadhi – variously referred to as nirbija-samadhi (samadhi “without seed”) or asamprajnata-samadhi (“abstract samadhi”) – there is no external reference.
 Consciousness is purely aware of itself.

 The Yoga Sutras of Patanjali